 As an added measure of security, Prodigy transactions receive Risk Analysis scores—from MaxMind minFraud—to further reduce fraud.

 Simple, Immediate Access to All Checkout Settings

 There’s no clicking all over the WordPress dashboard to find checkout settings scattered about.
 Prodigy merges it all into one simple area.
-This way, store owners and developers feel comfortable making quick adjustments and don’t become frustrated when customizing one of the most important parts of an eCommerce store.
+This way, WordPress users feel comfortable making quick adjustments and don’t become frustrated when customizing one of the most important parts of an eCommerce store.

 To edit, style, and customize every aspect of the Prodigy checkout, open the Prodigy dashboard and go to Settings > Checkouts.
 That’s it!